Skip to main content

 tip

-All the terraform providers support configuration using environment variables, e.g., for AWS you can use AWS_REGION, AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
-Simply create a Kubernetes secret in the controller namespace (defaults to terraform-system) with these environment variables defined:
+Terraform providers universally support configuration through environment variables.
+For instance, when working with AWS, you can utilize AWS_REGION, AWS_ACCESS_KEY_ID, and AWS_SECRET_ACCESS_KEY.
+To implement this, create a Kubernetes secret within the controller namespace (defaulting to terraform-system) that defines these environment variables:

 $ kubectl -n terraform-system create secret generic aws \